 - Global Games and Ambiguous Information: An Experimental Study (with Toshiji Kawagoe), revised August 2013.

-- Ambiguity and Risk in Global Games, June 2009.
+- Ambiguity and Risk in Global Games, revised April 2015.
 Slide

 - Non-Atomic Potential Games and the Value of Vector Measure Games, revised June 2008.

 - Bayesian Nash Equilibrium and Variational Inequalities, November 2004.

 - A Note on the Lucas Model: Iterated Expectations and the Neutrality of Money, April 2003.
 Slide

 - Quantal Response Equilibria and Stochastic Best Response Dynamics, revised June 2002.

 - Asymmetric Effects of Monetary Policy: Japanese Experiences in the 1990s (with Ryo Kato and Tsutomu Watanabe), 1999.

 - Economic Welfare and Competition in Oligopolistic Markets, 1991.

 - Japanese translation of this webpage, BETA, by Google